Chinese Turnip Cake (Lo Bak Go, 萝白糕)

 Steaming the Turnip Cake (Lo Bak Go)

 Oil the pan you are steaming the turnip cake in very well so that it doesn't stick to the bottom and the sides.
-I also like to cut out a small piece of parchment paper to place it on the bottom to make sure that the turnip cake cannot stick to the pan.
+I also like to cut out a small round piece of parchment paper to place it on the bottom to make sure that the turnip cake cannot stick to the bottom of the pan.
 I use an 8-inch round aluminum pan that is 3 inches deep.